Jazz world mourns death of Allan Browne

 Access this content and more

-Richard Watts is ArtsHub's National Performing Arts Editor; he also presents the weekly program SmartArts on Three Triple R FM, and serves as the Chair of La Mama Theatre's volunteer Committee of Management.
-Richard is a life member of the Melbourne Queer Film Festival, and was awarded the status of Melbourne Fringe Living Legend in 2017.
-In 2020 he was awarded the Sidney Myer Performing Arts Awards' Facilitator's Prize.
-Most recently, Richard was presented with a Lifetime Achievement Award by the Green Room Awards Association in June 2021.
+Richard Watts OAM is ArtsHub's National Performing Arts Editor; he also presents the weekly program SmartArts on Three Triple R FM.
+Richard is a life member of the Melbourne Queer Film Festival, a Melbourne Fringe Festival Living Legend, and was awarded the Sidney Myer Performing Arts Awards' Facilitator's Prize in 2020.
+In 2021 he received a Lifetime Achievement Award from the Green Room Awards Association.
+Most recently, Richard received a Medal of the Order of Australia (OAM) in June 2024.
 Follow him on Twitter: @richardthewatts